The Horror Show at Extreme Rules: Background

-Extreme Rules is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2009.
-The concept of the show is that the event features various matches that are contested under hardcore rules and generally features one Extreme Rules match.
+Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+The concept of the show was that the event featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
 The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
-The 2020 event was the 12th event under the Extreme Rules chronology and featured wrestlers from the Raw and SmackDown brand divisions.
+The 2020 event was the 12th Extreme Rules and featured wrestlers from the Raw and SmackDown brand divisions.
 It was also the only event in the Extreme Rules chronology to have an altered title; while originally announced under its normal title, the event was renamed to "Extreme Rules: The Horror Show" in late June, before it was later changed to "The Horror Show at Extreme Rules" early the following month.
+The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.